kel-o/sdet-takehome-kel/dashboard-api/README.md

-# How to test contracts locally
+# Local Consumer Test Setup
 After starting docker containers as described in root README, run the following commands in their respective directories to create pacts and run tests.

 The `dashboard-api` by definition is the consumer of our contract tests.
 It fetches user data from the `user-service` and displays it on the `/summarys` page.